-This guide is provided by our sponsor: Kieri Solutions, a C3PAO candidate in Maryland USA.
+This guide is provided by our sponsor: Kieri Solutions, a Authorized C3PAO offering CMMC assessment services.

-If your company needs advice, training, or gap assessment for CMMC you may want to reach out to them!
+If your company needs readiness review, pre-assessment, assessment for certification, or consulting for CMMC you may want to reach out to them!

 This scope article has been updated to incorporate guidance from the official CMMC Scoping Guide from the Department of Defense.

 I do not know your personal situation or the specifics of your environment.
 This article is written based on my current understanding of CMMC Scope and may not be perfect, or the DoD may change their stance in the future.
 I recommend consulting with a CMMC professional before making major decisions about your cybersecurity.

 This article will focus on CMMC Level 2 scoping – how to scope for an assessment of systems that handle Controlled Unclassified Information.
 Level 1 scope is significantly different – do not use this article for your CMMC Level 1 self assessment

 Download the CMMC Level 2 Scoping Analysis (Peer-reviewed)